Martin Meehan (Irish republican): The Long War

 On 11 July 1979 the IRA kidnapped a seventeen-year-old youth suspected of being an informer from a club in the New Lodge area of Belfast.
 Over a four-day period he was moved between a number of safe houses where he was beaten and interrogated, and he confessed to working as an informer for the British Army.
 The youth was rescued by a British Army patrol which raided the house where he was being held, and one kidnapper was arrested.
 Meehan and four other men were arrested soon after.
-In March 1980 Meehan was sentenced to twelve years imprisonment after he was found guilty of conspiracy to kidnap and false imprisonment.
+In March 1980 Meehan was sentenced to twelve years' imprisonment after he was found guilty of conspiracy to kidnap and false imprisonment.
 Meehan was convicted based largely on the evidence of the informer, whose evidence was described by the judge as of "poor quality".
 Meehan protested his innocence, and began a hunger strike which lasted sixty-six days culminating in a "thirst strike" where he also refused water.
 His protest ended following the intervention of Cardinal Ó Fiaich, who persuaded Meehan to end his strike.
 In September 1985 Meehan was released from prison.

 In March 1988 Meehan was sentenced to a further fifteen years imprisonment after being convicted of the kidnapping and false imprisonment of a member of the Territorial Army.
 The soldier had been kidnapped on 12 July 1986 and imprisoned in a house in the Ardoyne area, before being freed in a rescue operation by the British Army.
 The court heard that the soldier had suffered a broken jaw and had been bound and blindfolded in preparation for being shot dead, although Meehan claimed he was arrested while attempting to arrange to hand the soldier over to a priest.
 While in prison Meehan was assaulted by prison officers, for which he later received £14,000 in compensation.
 He was released from prison on 20 January 1994.

 Political career

 Following his release from prison Meehan became a leading member of Sinn Féin, serving on the party's national executive, or Ard Chomhairle.
 He was also chairman of Saoirse, an organisation which campaigned for the release of paramilitary prisoners.
 In 1996 he was an unsuccessful candidate in the Northern Ireland Forum election in East Antrim.
 Meehan stood in the 1998 elections to the Northern Ireland Assembly in South Antrim, receiving 3,226 votes.
 He also stood as a candidate for election to the British House of Commons in the South Antrim constituency in the by election of 2000 and the 2001 UK General election, being unsuccessful each time.

-On 7 June 2001 he was elected a councillor on Antrim Borough Council.
+On 7 June 2001 he was elected a councillor for the Antrim North West constituency on Antrim Borough Council.
 In the 2003 elections to the Northern Ireland Assembly in South Antrim, Meehan lost by 181 votes to Alliance Party of Northern Ireland leader David Ford on the final count.
 Meehan did not stand in the 2007 Assembly election, being replaced in South Antrim by Mitchel McLaughlin, who won a seat.